MSPCA-Angell Headquarters

 Humans are in the front seats.
 You should not let your pet roam the car while you are driving.
 It is dangerous for pets to be left loose and a big distraction for the driver.

-A carrier is a good idea for cats, as well as for dogs.
+A carrier is a good idea for cats and dogs.
 Restrain carriers with a seat belt; this prevents them from bouncing or sliding.
-Pet stores sell restraints and seat belts but they haven’t been proven to reduce accidents or protect pets from injuries.
+Pet stores sell restraints and seat belts, but they haven’t been proven to reduce accidents or protect pets from injuries.

 Plenty of pee breaks.
 Be sure to stop frequently to let your pet out, stretch their legs, and go potty.
 You’ll benefit from it, too!
-Be sure your pet is leashed and wearing the appropriate ID tags on their collar when you let them out of the car.
+When you let your pet out of the car, make sure they are leashed and wearing the appropriate ID tags on their collar.

 Traveling by plane